 - the ability to work both independently and in teams, building rapport with clients, colleagues and other businesses.

-It is virtually essential that you have significant work experience when applying for photography work.
-You will need a professional and impressive portfolio, which could be online, a traditional 'book' or on a CD or memory stick.
+When applying for photography work, you'll need a professional and impressive portfolio, which could be online, a traditional 'book' or on a CD or memory stick.
 It can contain tear sheets, if available.
 Whichever format you choose, your portfolio must be:

 - relevant to the chosen area